Earn While You Learn: Work-Study & Community Service Jobs

 Federal Work-Study (FWS) Jobs may be on-campus or off-campus in various roles, such as administrative work, research, or general student employment.

-Federal Community Service Work-Study: A subset of FWS where students work off-campus at nonprofit organizations or public agencies in roles that benefit the community.
-Examples include tutoring, literacy programs, or assisting underserved populations.
+Federal Community Service Work-Study: A subset of FWS where students work off-campus at nonprofit organizations or public agencies in roles that give back to the community.
+Examples include tutoring, literacy programs, and other service-oriented positions.